-- locate your street address to have your home appear on the map
+- locate your street address and have your home appear on the map

 - see noise levels of individual aircraft

-- view information about the aircraft including aircraft type, height, origin and destination
+- view information about aircraft type, height, origin and destination

 - display an aircraft’s flight path and point of closest approach to your home

 - zoom in and out down to street level.

 Note that there is a 40 minute delay on display of flights.

 When you enter WebTrak you will arrive on the flight search and display screen.
 Select Help from the menu in the top left-hand corner for instructions.

 To access a Text Only version of WebTrak, go to the Accessibility tab of the Help menu or access Text Only WebTrak directly.

 Unlike WebTrak data for major airports, the data for secondary airports such as Jandakot, Parafield, Moorabbin, Bankstown and Archerfield is not “groomed” and is therefore subject to many more inaccuracies.
 Therefore, displays of movements at and around these airports should not be relied upon.